 Don’t Believe Everything You Think

 In a recent session with a client, we both had the beautiful opportunity to witness that it is our thoughts that bring us misery, not our bodies!
 This precious woman was simply convinced that her body was her problem.
-She sat in my office in tears about how much she hated her body, how convinced she was that weight loss would bring her happiness and how “fat” she felt (despite my frequent reminders that “fat” is not a feeling!)
-I even whipped out my handy dandy emotions list along with a gentle reminder that “fat” was not on it and encouraged her to go deeper.
+She sat in my office in tears about how much she hated her body.
+She was convinced that weight loss would bring her happiness.
+And she cried about and how “fat” she felt (despite my frequent reminders that “fat” is not a feeling!)
+I even whipped out my handy dandy emotions list along with a gentle reminder that “fat” was not on it.
+I encouraged her to go deeper.
 She remained truly convinced that her body was the problem.

 A week later, this very same woman, with the very same body, returned to my office and reported how much better she was doing.
 She told me about a few sweet events that took place during the week and how good she was feeling about some new opportunities in her life.